All Episodes

 Like if you say I'm a Christian, then I suppose people can go, well, what's this shit then?

-And then obviously you've got ready as your uh repost, sorry for swearing.
+And then obviously you've got ready as your raposte, sorry for swearing.

-Uh obviously you've got for your repost, I'm broken, I'm fallen, or whatever, but you can't stay in your fallenness without you have to repent.
+Obviously you've got for your raposte, I'm broken, I'm fallen or whatever, but you can't stay in your fallenness without, you have to repent.

-Let's um first of all have a look at uh Erica Kirk.
+Let's first of all have a look at Erica Kirk.

-Uh we've watched it before, um, but I think it's obviously bloody hell.
+We've watched it before, but I think it's obviously, bloody hell, it's pretty powerful.

 It's a large crowd to try to control the timing of a clap.

-So it's like the trickle in of uh, like, oh, that's what she's saying.
+So it's like the trickle in of a, like, oh, that's what she's saying.

 Big bounce off the back of that last year.

-Yeah, you know, she's gonna have to it's in spite of not only she gotta pass through her grief and the tragedy that she must be personally encountering, she's gonna deploy the technical skills of knowing when the bounce of her voice is coming off the back of that auditorium to wait for an applause in a pretty tricky situation.
+In spite of not only she got to pass through her grief and the tragedy that she must be personally encountering, she's got to deploy the technical skills of knowing when the bounce of her voice is coming off the back of that auditorium to wait for an applause in a pretty tricky situation.

-Yeah, that's a difficult situation to um to manage for sure.
+Yeah, that's a difficult situation to manage for sure.

 That young man.